-- 7.7.1 Under the 2003 Act, Temporary Event Notices enable licensable activities to take place outside the scope of a Premises Licence.
-These notices can be given for events that last no more than 168 hours and have less than 500 people present at any one time.
-There are annual restrictions on how many notices one person may give and on the number of times the same premises can be used. - 7.7.2 By their nature, temporary events may not be as well-resourced as activities organised under a Premises Licence, so are potentially disruptive and can cause problems for residents and owners of property nearby.
-However, the legislative framework for temporary events envisages a 'light touch' by the Authority, the Police and the Environmental Health Service. - 7.7.3 A private event is exempt from a TEN for invited guests which is held in a hired private room and no sale of alcohol occurs.
-There must be no charge for admission which is intended to make a profit. - 7.7.4 A maximum number of fifteen T.E.N.s can be submitted each calendar year for any premises.
-A premises can operate its business under T.E.N.s for a maximum of 21 days in a calendar year. - 7.7.5 The most important aspect of the system of permitted temporary activities is that no authorisation as such is required for these events from the Licensing Authority.
+- 7.7.3 A private event is exempt from a TEN for invited guests which is held in a hired private room and no sale of alcohol occurs.
+There must be no charge for admission which is intended to make a profit. - 7.7.4 A maximum number of fifteen TENs can be submitted each calendar year for any premises.
+A premises can operate its business under TENs for a maximum of 21 days in a calendar year.
+For 2022 and 2023, the limits have been increased to 20 TENs for a maximum of 26 days. - 7.7.5 The most important aspect of the system of permitted temporary activities is that no authorisation as such is required for these events from the Licensing Authority.
 The process involves notification of an event to the Licensing Authority, the police and the environmental health service.
 Only the police and environmental health may intervene to prevent such an event from taking place. - 7.7.6 The Licensing Authority may only ever intervene itself, if the limit on numbers of events is exceeded.
 Otherwise, the Licensing Authority is only required to issue a timely acknowledgement. - 7.7.7 There are two types of TENs "Standard" and "Late" TENs. - 7.7.8 A Standard TEN must be given to the Licensing Authority ten clear working days (being Monday Friday) before the event, and a Late TEN must be given to the Licensing Authority no later than five clear working days (being Monday Friday) before the event.
 Section 193 of the Act defines "working day" as any day other than a Saturday, a Sunday, Christmas Day, Good Friday, or a day which is a bank holiday under the Banking and Financial Dealings Act 1971 in England and Wales.
 "Ten working days" notice means ten working days exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given. - 7.7.9 For a 'Standard' TEN, the Police and/or Environmental Health may submit an objection notice if they consider that by allowing the event to take place at least one licensing objective would not be met.
 Where the Police or Environmental Health object they will serve an objection notice on you.
 You can then discuss the event and agree modifications to address their concerns.
 If no agreement is reached, the Licensing Authority will hold a hearing to consider the objection.
-If the Police of Environmental Health object to a Late TEN, the event will not be permitted to go ahead because there is no means to arrange a hearing or agree modifications to the proposed event.

-- 7.7.10 If the TEN is in connection with a licensed premises, the Licensing Casework Sub-Committee may impose one or more of the existing licence conditions.
-Conditions can only be imposed on the T.E.N. where they already exist on the premises licence or the club premises certificate.
+If the Police of Environmental Health object to a Late TEN, the event will not be permitted to go ahead because there is no means to arrange a hearing or agree modifications to the proposed event. - 7.7.10 If the TEN is in connection with a licensed premises, the Licensing Casework Sub-Committee may impose one or more of the existing licence conditions.
+Conditions can only be imposed on the TEN. where they already exist on the premises licence or the club premises certificate.
 The Act requires the conditions to be appropriate for the promotion of the licensing objectives and not inconsistent with the carrying out of the licensable activities. - 7.7.11 Persons organising Temporary Events involving music should liaise with Environmental Protection to discuss provisions necessary to prevent noise nuisance.